sikthehedgehog/vdpnotes/tidbits.md

 ## Scroll layers

 - There's a single PLA entry to trigger all the tile reads for a plane (I think `w507`? for plane A, `w508` for plane B): it's loaded into a shift register and the `1` travels across it to trigger each of the eight latches in sequence.
 - On top of that after all eight bytes have been fetched it'll then copy everything to a separate latch (probably to make room for scrolling?).
+This latch is the one used to output pixels to screen.
 - It's continuously latching tiles on a fixed period of time even if there isn't tile data on the VRAM bus.
 It doesn't matter since the garbage is going to be hidden in the border area anyway.

 ## Sprite system